Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 LingoPie has a deep content library

 With a diverse library of Italian media content, including shows, movies, and music videos, LingoPie goes beyond basic subtitles.
-Plus, with a Netflix integration, the content library runs very deep.
+Plus, they’re constantly updating the content library, with hundreds of new shows and movies added across all languages in 2025.

 Unique Learning Features